wadzarabbi/Java-OOP-Practice/README.md

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+Java - Is a popular progrmming language, created in 1995
+     - Is use to develop mobile apps, web apps, desktop apps, games and more.

+RUN JAVA in VS Code
+     - Install "extension pack for java" and more.

+RUN JAVA Commands
+     - javac App.java
+     - java App

 ## Folder Structure

 The workspace contains two folders by default, where: